A Private SUSY 4HDM with FCNC in the Up-sector: The Yukawa Lagrangian and FCNC in the Up quark sector

-Looking the last equation we can see that now, is only necessary to give information about the $\tilde{Y}^u_4$ matrix.
-Once that we discuss the Yukawa Lagrangian, we can get the couplings in the up sector.
+Looking the last equation, we can see that now is only necessary to give information about the $\tilde{Y}^u_4$ matrix.
+Then we just need to express the neutral fields $\eta_{1,2}$ in terms of the Higgs mass eigenstates in order to derive the Higgs-fermion couplings in the up sector.